TheOdinProject/curriculum/git/git_remotes.md

 # Git Remotes
 In this lesson, we will cover the `git remote` command and remote repositories.

-A remote tells Git where the other versions of a project are stored.
-These versions are housed in "remote repositories," usually on another person's computer or a server.
+A remote on Git tracks the different versions of a project.
+The project versions are stored on "remote repositories" such as another person's computer or a server.

 Remote repositories are the versions of your project that are not on your local machine.
 These are typically the repositories that you are pulling code from and pushing code to when you use Git.